roygod0-1/roygod0-1/README.md

-- 👋 Hi, I’m @roygod0-1
+- 👋 Hi, I’m @_roy11
-- 👀 I’m interested in ...
+- 👀 I’m interested in games/sports
 - 🌱 I’m currently learning ... coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... discord
-- 📫 How to reach me ... discord roygod01
+- 📫 How to reach me ... discord _roy11
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ... i like gaming

 <!---
-roygod0-1/roygod0-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+_roy11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->